Ribe: Transport

 Ribe is served by Ribe railway station, located on the Bramming–Tønder railway line.
 The northern part of the town is also served by the railway halt Ribe Nørremark.

 Ribe is located near the Wadden Sea coastline and within reach of the north sea port Esbjerg.

+Sports

+The handball club Ribe-Esbjerg HH, and the progenitor Ribe HK, has played in the Danish top division on several occasions.